 The course aims to teach the function and use of a botanical dichotomous key, a knowledge of the technical terms used in keys and plant descriptions and a knowledge of some of the main families of vascular plants.
 The course will use a mixture of short lectures, and guided individual and group or paired practical sessions.
 Note that the emphasis is on identification rather than recognition.

 We shall start, assuming no knowledge, with easier-to-identify families and we shall deal with more difficult families as the year progresses, including the grasses, the daisy, cabbage and carrot families.

-The course book will be Stace, A New Flora of the British Isles, third edition, 2010.
+The course book will be Stace, A New Flora of the British Isles, fourth edition, 2019.

-This course offers help with the whole of Cyperaceae, including sedges.
+This course will offer help with the whole of Asteraceae.
 It will be classroom-based to give intensive experience of fresh and dried specimens and to look at some of the problems and difficulties presented by this family.
-You will need Stace’s New Flora of the British Isles (3rd edition, 2010) and your hand lens.
-You might also consider buying the BSBI Handbook Sedges and/or Francis Rose Grasses, Sedges, Rushes and Ferns.
+You will need Stace’s New Flora of the British Isles and your hand lens.

 Date to be announced

 We are hoping to arrange a repeat of our course on fungi in the autumn of 2020.
 Details cannot yet be finalised but will be forthcoming at a later date.